Jeremy enjoys dueling and casting spells in between working as a chemical analyst and campus building manager.

 Now, video game and online versions of YGO will handle the statistics for you, but it's still a nice advantage MTG enjoys over its competitor.
 In addition, the trait keywords of Magic (trample, haste, protection, etc.) allow Wizards of the Coast to give their warriors well-established effects without having to explain the specifics on every single card.
 Want your creature to be able to avoid summoning sickness and swing the turn it arrives?
 Rather than type it all out, cards can just slap the "haste" key term in and they're good to go!

 Yu-Gi-Oh Has Face-Down Cards

-True, Magic has instants, counters, and tap abilities that can activate on your opponent's turn, and while this is a good mechanic, it's just not quite the same as the beautifully malicious mind games that traps allow.
+True, Magic has instants, counters, and tap abilities that can activate on your opponent's turn, and while these are good mechanics, it's just not quite the same as the beautifully malicious mind games that traps allow.
 Hard to beat seeing your opponent sweat when you set three game-ruining cards (except only one is actually a trap, but they don't know that) face-down.
-Admittedly, Magic also has a few "morph" cards that can be cast as face-down creatures, but these are exceptionally rare, activate only the turn player's move, and aren't generally competitive.
+Magic also has a few "morph" cards that can be cast as face-down creatures, but these are few and far between.

 A point to each for this one.
 If you're like me and live in the US, Magic: the Gathering is the dominant tcg, likely because of its American-based brand, Wizards of the Coast.
 However, Yu-Gi-Oh is much more popular overseas, especially in Asia, where it even operates under a different name with a different ban list (the Yu-Gi-Oh OCG).